anthonymalumbe/adk_multi_agent_systems/README.md

 ## Logging & Monitoring

 All agent interactions and tool calls are logged to Google Cloud Logging.
-Configure sinks and views in the Cloud Console to analyze logs and metrics.
+Configure sinks and views in the Cloud Console to analyse logs and metrics.